 Inwood Hill Park, Manhattan’s last remaining natural forest and sole salt marsh, has a number of steep hills and rock formations.
 Located on the Hudson River at the very northern end of the borough, bird enthusiasts have reported sightings of songbirds, screech and barred owls, and kingfishers.
-Must-see places inside Inwood Hill Park include Muscota Marsh, a salt and freshwater marsh, and the Dyckman Fields, where waterbirds, raptors, bald eagles are known to visit.
+Must-see places inside Inwood Hill Park include Muscota Marsh, a salt and freshwater marsh, and the Dyckman Fields, where waterbirds, raptors, and bald eagles are known to visit.

 Governors Island, a 172-acre island in the middle of the harbor and south of Manhattan, serves as a pit stop location for many migratory birds.
 The latest count from eBird says 217 species have been spotted on the island.
 NYC Audubon operates a nature center during the island’s six-month season, offering family-friendly bird walks and nature-themed activities.
-After an abbreviated 2020 season because of the coronavirus, Governors Island reopens on May 1, with weekend ferry service in two Brooklyn locations for the first time.

 Swindler Cove Park